BiznessFish/Twitter-Coachella-Grouping/README.md

 **_It is not the intent of the author to damage, harm, or otherwise distress any persons, but the author recognizes that written within this repository are things that are potentially damaging, harmful, or distressful to mental health, most especially if the reader should have any expertise in object-oriented programming or mathematics beyond a high-school level._**

 _<sup>1</sup> Without a Premium or Enterprise account, Twitter provides access only to the last 7 days of Tweets since the current date, while limiting the number of Tweets returned per request to 180 on a user request.
-This is decidedly not a good thing if you do not have the patience to scrape Tweets every week for five months or cannot afford to drop the [$1900](https://developer.twitter.com/en/docs/tweets/search/overview/premium) on a Premium Developer account to get 1 million tweets  - only 500 Tweets per request adds up._
+This is decidedly not a good thing if you do not have the patience to scrape Tweets every week for five months or cannot afford to drop the [$1900](https://developer.twitter.com/en/docs/tweets/search/overview/premium) on a Premium Developer account to get 1 million tweets._

 _It is slightly more economical (free) to scrape the front-end._

 ## THE PROCESS

 ### OVERVIEW
-I farmed around 870k Tweets that reference Coachella using [taspinar's](https://github.com/taspinar) [twitterscraper](https://github.com/taspinar/twitterscraper) and sorted through them to find any mentions of musical artists within the lineup.
+I farmed around 870k Tweets that reference Coachella using [taspinar's](https://github.com/taspinar) [twitterscraper](https://github.com/taspinar/twitterscraper) and sorted through them to find any mentions of all of the musical artists within the lineup.

 Tweets were collected in the time period between 2019-01-03 (when the Coachella line-up was first announced) to four months after, 2019-05-03

-I use Python to obtain a weighted adjacency matrix representing how often each artist is co-mentioned with another artist relative to all other co-mentions.
+I use Python to obtain a weighted adjacency matrix representing how often each artist is co-mentioned with another artist.

 I then import the adjacency matrix into an R session, create an igraph object from the matrix, and render a visNetwork object from the igraph object.